The Bishop's School

-The Bishop's School is an independent college preparatory Episcopal day school in La Jolla, a community in San Diego, California.
+The Bishop's School is an independent college preparatory Episcopal day school in La Jolla, California.
 The school offers courses for students in the sixth through twelfth grades and has an 8:1 student-teacher ratio.

 History

 The Bishop's School was founded in 1909 by Ellen Browning Scripps and her half-sister (Eliza) Virginia Scripps, with gifts of land and funding, at the request of the Right Reverend Joseph Horsfall Johnson, at that time Bishop of the Episcopal Diocese of Los Angeles.
-Originally, it was a boarding school for girls only and Anna Frances O'Hare Bentham was appointed the inaugural headmistress.
+Originally, it was a boarding school for girls only.
+From its founding, Bishop's oriented itself toward the elite colleges of the Northeast: its college-preparatory curriculum was designed to meet the entrance requirements of schools such as Vassar and Smith, and its early headmistresses were recruited from Eastern institutions including Radcliffe, Vassar, and the Cambridge School.

 The earliest parts of the campus were designed by architect Irving Gill, responsible for a multitude of buildings in La Jolla.
 The current tower building was designed by Carleton Winslow as a replacement for the original Gill tower.

-Bishop's became co-educational after merging with the nearby San Miguel School in 1971 under the leadership of headmaster Philip Perkins, who served until retirement in 1974 when Dorothy Anne Williams was appointed headmistress.
-The boarding department was closed after the 1982–1983 school year, and later that year Michael Teitelman was appointed headmaster.
+Bishop's became co-educational after merging with the nearby San Miguel School in 1971 under the leadership of headmaster Philip Perkins.
+The boarding department was closed after the 1982–1983 school year.

 The school expanded to include sixth grade in the fall of 2009, with the first cohort graduating in 2016.
-That same year, headmaster Michael Teitelman retired and Aimeclaire Lambert Roche was appointed head of school.
-During her time as head of school, Roche served as the President of the Association of Independent Schools.

-In 2018, longtime Bishops’ administrator Carol Barry was appointed interim head of school when Aimeclaire Lambert Roche retired.
-In 2019, Ron Kim was appointed the permanent headmaster.
+As of 2026, the school holds more than 118 California Interscholastic Federation titles.